Guides

 SpendRebel Team8 min read

 Most people think of their FSA as a way to pay for doctor copays and prescriptions.
 And it is.
-But the IRS list of eligible expenses is far broader than most people realize — and there are some genuinely surprising items on it.
+But the IRS list of eligible expenses under Section 213(d) is far broader than most people realize — and there are some genuinely surprising items on it.
 If you have FSA money left to spend, this list might save your balance from forfeiture.

+According to EBRI research, the average FSA holder who forfeits funds loses $441 per year.
 Here are 15 things your FSA almost certainly covers that you probably didn't know about.

-1. Sunscreen
+1. Is Sunscreen FSA-Eligible?

 Typical cost: $8-15 per bottle